MomsFriendlyDevCo/Momsronomicon/interviews.md

 	Desirable skills:
 	* Ability to both write new code and maintain existing code-bases using a source control system - specifically Git
-	* Experience of the PHP MVC framework CodeIgniter or equivelent (e.g. CakePHP, Symfony, Laravel)
+	* Some experience of a PHP MVC framework - e.g. CodeIgniter CakePHP, Laravel or equivelent
-	* Some database knowledge - MySQL, Mongo, Redis or similar
+	* Some database knowledge - Mongo, MySQL, Redis or similar
-	* Expereince of a frontend design framework (ideally Bootstrap)
+	* Experience of a frontend design framework (ideally Bootstrap)
-	* Expereince of a frontend framework stack (ideally Angular)
+	* Experience of a frontend framework stack (ideally Angular)
-	* Experience with HTML5 + mobile app frameworks (ideally jQuery Mobile, Sencha or Ratchet).
+	* Experience with HTML5 + mobile app frameworks - e.g. jQuery Mobile, Sencha, Ratchet etc.
 	* *nix knowledge is considered a definite plus
 	* Familiarity with inline documentation systems - specicially PHPDoc, JSDoc
 	* General networking knowledge